 Description: Advancements in wireless devices (operating systems and application platforms) and licensed and unlicensed wireless networks have led to the rapid development of commercial location based services.
-Today, however, when a 911 call is initiated, in order to determine the proper Public Safety Answering Point (PSAP) to which to route the call, wireless service providers use the location of the cell site or base station that received the call.
-In many instances, cell sector coverage areas can cover more than one jurisdiction, leading to unnecessary transfers of calls between PSAPs and slowing emergency response times.
-Therefore, location-based routing offers the ability to more quickly and accurately route 911 calls to the correct PSAP.
+Today, however, when a 911 call is initiated, in order to determine the proper Public Safety Answering Point (PSAP) to which to route the call, wireless service providers use the cell sector of the cell site or base station that received the call.
+Current industry standard practice requires that these 911 call routing arrangements be pre-agreed between the carrier and the PSAPs within or near the coverage area of the cell site/sector, with a single PSAP instructing the carrier which given cell site/sector they should receive 911 calls from.
+In many instances, cell sector coverage areas can cover more than one PSAP jurisdiction, leading to transfers of calls between PSAPs and potentially slowing emergency response times.
+PSAPs have existing best practices and standard operating procedures in place to transfer calls to another PSAP, and this is especially true when this is a common occurrence such as when a cell sector is covering a state border.
+Thus the main cause of the need for PSAPs to transfer calls is due to the physical characteristics of radiofrequency transmissions, which do not respect jurisdictional borders.
+In some instances, neighboring jurisdictions lack geographical information necessary to properly reroute a call.
+Location-based routing may offer the ability to more quickly and accurately route 911 calls to the appropriate PSAP.